-CMIP5 Model Groups

-- Given their limited cost, idealized experiments could have been encouraged more strongly and/or multiplied (e.g., aquaplanet). - Scenario runs gave at most an illusion of greater understanding.
-Settling on one standard scenario and complementary, but more idealized, experiments (8xCO2, ramp-up/ramp-down, specified land cover changes), would be much more useful than having many scenarios. - Probably should also have had the low-end case (in this case RCP2.6) as a core simulation, as it has proven very widely used in the literature.
+CMIP5 Model Groups Users Simulations Simulations • Given their limited cost, idealized experiments • Too many RCPs (e.g., one medium scenario could have been encouraged more strongly would have been sufficient) and/or multiplied (e.g., aquaplanet).
+AMIP simulations not systematic • Scenario runs gave at most an illusion of greater • Abrupt4xCO2 should have been run to understanding.
+Settling on one standard scenario equilibrium and complementary, but more idealized, experiments Number of Models and Simulations (8xCO2, ramp-up/ramp-down, specified land cover Large number of experiments is changes), would be much more useful than having overwhelming for many groups, and results many scenarios. in a sparsely populated matrix, which makes • Probably should also have had the low-end case analysis of many interesting questions difficult. (in this case RCP2.6) as a core simulation, as it has proven very widely used in the literature.